 - Living at home within a 75-mile radius of campus

-- Living with an extended family member who is a Southern Virginia employee
+- Living with an aunt or uncle who is a Southern Virginia employee

 - Sophomore living in River Crossing Apartments

 - Parent or legal guardian of a dependent child